Marine Corps Air Station El Toro: Conversion proposals

 Those against the airport proposal were largely residents of the cities in the immediate vicinity of El Toro, such as Irvine, Lake Forest, Laguna Niguel, Laguna Woods, Dana Point, and Mission Viejo, where residents were alarmed at the idea of the aircraft noise.
 The cities opposed to the airport created a joint powers authority, the El Toro Reuse Planning Authority (ETRPA), to oppose the project.
-They were joined in the effort by grass-roots organizations that collected record numbers of signatures on petitions to place anti-airport initiatives on the ballot and raised funds for the election campaigns.
+They were joined in the effort by grassroots organizations that collected record numbers of signatures on petitions to place anti-airport initiatives on the ballot and raised funds for the election campaigns.
 This faction lobbied strongly in favor of other uses for the property.
 The city of Irvine sought to annex the property for park and related uses.

+In November 1994, voters passed Measure A, designating the property's land use to commercial aviation in the Orange County General Plan.
+A March 1996 ballot measure attempted to overturn Measure A, but failed.
+Since that time, the county released reports recommending conversion of El Toro into a commercial airport.

 The battle between pro-airport and anti-airport groups dominated Orange County politics for much of the late 1990s and early 2000s.
 From 1994 to 2001, $80 million in county and city funds was spent on campaigning for both sides.
 Airport proposals were defeated in two hotly contested ballot initiatives, and further challenges took place in the courts.
 A series of demonstration commercial flights from the airport in June 1999 generated less noise than the former military flights, but resulted in much public outcry due to the use of different flight paths from the military, and incessant circling over nearby cities to line up for another approach.
 Eventually the airport opponents prevailed, and in March 2002, the Department of Defense announced that it would sell the land to private interests to be developed into Orange County Great Park.

+While many county residents were not persuaded of the need for a larger airport, regional transportation planners insisted that the county must share in handling a greater portion of the millions of passengers traveling by air in Southern California.

 Sale

 The Department of the Navy hired the General Services Administration and Los Angeles-based Colliers International to assist in the sale of MCAS El Toro.
 Colliers branded the project as Heritage Fields combining the long-standing history of the base and what the future of the base will be to the community and the generations to come.
 An online auction was conducted and in February 2005, the final bid of $650 million was accepted for the four parcels of land comprising the former MCAS El Toro.
 The auction winner was Heritage Fields LLC, a joint venture between Lennar and several other firms.
 Development plans for the 3724 acre site include residential, golf, commercial, R&D, and schools.
 1375 acre of the site will be dedicated to the Great Park.
-A ceremony to formally transfer ownership of the property to Heritage Fields LLC was held on August 29, 2005.
+A ceremony to formally transfer ownership of the property to Heritage Fields LLC was held on 29 August 2005.